Osomudeya/Osomudeya/README.md

 7. Software as a Service (SAAS)

-## Ongoing Project Porfolio Pinned Below 👇👇
+## Ongoing Projects Porfolio Pinned Below 👇👇